matghazaryan/SOMessaging/README.md

 <br>Click on screenshots to see video demo
 <br>

-This is a simple library to easily create a messaging app with smooth animatios.<br>
+This is a simple library to easily create a messaging app with smooth animations.<br>
 Things that can be customized:<br>
 • EVERYTHING!!!